ibm-cloud-security/app-id-sample-node/README.md

 ## Contents

-`app.js`  Uses Express to set the routes and views.
+`app.js`  Uses Express to set the routes.

-`views/index.html`  The application landing page.
+`public/index.html`  The application landing page.
 Click **Login** to start.

-`routes/protected`  After clicking the **Login** button, the user is redirected here.
+`public/protected.html`  The application's protected page.
+After clicking the **Login** button, the user is redirected here.
 This is where we check whether the user is authorized or not.
 In  the case where the user is not authorized, we send a request to the authentication server to start the OAuth flow.
 If the user is authorized, we show the protected data.

-`routes/token`  This page shows the access and id token payload.

 ## Requirements
 * Node 6.0.0 or higher